Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 • Make it fun: Learning HTML and CSS should be fun for kids.
 Use games, puzzles, and other activities to make learning more engaging.

-• Be patient: Don’t expect kids to learn HTML and CSS overnight.
-Be patient and encourage them as they learn.
+• Be patient: Do not expect kids to know HTML and CSS overnight; it takes patience, and always motivates them as they learn.

-• Celebrate their progress: Celebrate each milestone that your child reaches as they learn HTML and CSS.
+• Celebrate their progress: Celebrate each milestone achieved as your child learns HTML and CSS.

 Q: What is the best age to start learning HTML and CSS?